 In April 2013, the construction of a new terminal with an area of 26,000 m² and a design capacity of 1,000 passengers per hour began.
 The new terminal has four trams.
 The total area of the departure areas provides comfortable accommodation for 12 passengers at the same time.

 In the spring of 2017, the Cabinet discussed the allocation of funds for the construction of a new runway.
 So, at a meeting on September 6, Prime Minister Vladimir Groisman said that the construction of a new fleet is strategically important.
 On September, 8th, the solemn tablature of capsule, symbolizing the beginning of construction, took place.
-November 9, 2017 began the construction of a new runway.
+The construction of a new runway began on the 9th of November, 2017.